mohamed1mtimet/city-autocomplete/README.md

 ## Components :

-# - CityAutocomplete Component
+# - Autocomplete Component

 ## Description

-`CityAutocomplete` is a React component that provides an autocomplete input field for searching and selecting cities.
+`Autocomplete` is a React component that provides an autocomplete input field for searching and selecting cities.
 It fetches cities based on a query and displays a list of suggestions.
 The user can either type in the input field or select from the dropdown list.

 ## Props